-Do one last sweep with your coaches and manager to ensure that they have been reimbursed for all their expenses.
+Do one last sweep with your coaches, designated team payer and manager to ensure that everyone has been reimbursed for all team expenses.

 Team Fee Reimbursement

 Ideally, you would have everything wrapped up before the end-of-season party.
 This isn't always possible, but it saves you some time, if it can be done.